 Breaking treeline, the crisp alpine air sharpens the senses.
 The sky is a pool of dark blue, lightening, diluting the stars among the wispy pinks and oranges spreading their ethereal glow.

-From the hike high above Telluride, looking like a toy town thousands of feet below, I anticipate the sun’s appearance above rose-colored ridgelines.
+From the hikes high above Telluride, looking like a toy town thousands of feet below, I anticipate the sun’s appearance above rose-colored ridgelines.
 Warmth will come soon.
 Watching the sunrise from a high place—these mountains, and that small town down below (that I’m lucky enough to call home)—never lose their luster.

 To spend so much time on the trails here is a privilege.
 Hopefully with a little insight, you can experience the feeling for yourself.